 We should pause and make a point or two about these temperature reconstructions because they are very important to our understanding of how Earth's climate has been changing.

-- The temperature reconstructions from multiple proxies (Fig. 2.2.13) compare well with the instrumental record — this gives us a basis for thinking that the reconstructions are reliable.
+- The temperature reconstructions from multiple proxies (see the Borehole Temperatures page) compare well with the instrumental record — this gives us a basis for thinking that the reconstructions are reliable.
 They are also in good agreement with the temperature reconstructed from borehole data — this gives us even more confidence in the multi-proxy reconstruction.